-The Vosges are a series of low, rolling mountain ranges that put hiking at the top of any good list of what to do in Alsace.
+The Vosges are a series of low, rolling mountain ranges that put hiking at the top of any good list of what to do in Alsace, France.
 The slopes of the mountains aren’t too steep, and the scenery is lush and green, filled with vineyards and forests.

-There are several popular hiking trails in the area (you can ask for information and maps at the local tourist offices) and you can even hire an electronic bike to go further than you could on your own two feet.
+There are several popular hiking trails in the area (you can ask for information and maps at the local tourist offices).
+You can even hire an electronic bike to go further than you could on your feet.

 Alsace is also an excellent place to taste delicious regional food.
-The list of traditional Alsatian dishes includes baeckeoffe, tarte flambée, cordon bleu, Vol-au-vent, spaetzle, fleischnacka, and bretzel.
+The list of traditional dishes in Alsace includes baeckeoffe, tarte flambée, cordon bleu, vol-au-vent, spaetzle, fleischnacka, and bretzel.

-The best places to taste good traditional cuisine are the winstubs.
-Wistubs (or Winstubs) are a type of traditional wine bar and restaurant that are specific to Alsace.
+The best places to taste good Alsace food are the winstubs. wistubs (or winstubs) are a type of traditional wine bar and restaurant that are specific to Alsace.
 In principle, they are inexpensive and rather popular, frequented by regulars.
 Winstubs are coquettishly rustic, with a warm atmosphere and local food.

 Alsace is one of the best places to visit in France in the winter because of its Christmas markets.
 There’s nothing quite like shopping in a historic district with colorful, half-timbered houses and stunning Christmas decorations while snow falls softly around you, so make sure you put this on your must-do list of things to do in Alsace.

-Alsace has some of the best Christmas markets in France, like Strasbourg’s Christmas market (the oldest and most famous) and Colmar’s Christmas market.
+Alsace has some of the best Christmas markets in France, like Strasbourg’s Christmas Market (the oldest and most famous) and Colmar’s Christmas Market (an Alsace must-see).
 If you want to experience the Christmas markets in Alsace for yourself, then book early.
-Travelers of all kinds flock to the markets for the unique goods and the atmosphere, so book your accommodation and transport as soon as you know your dates.
+Travelers of all kinds flock to the markets for their unique goods and the atmosphere, so book your accommodation and transport as soon as you know your travel dates.

-The markets usually run from mid-November to Christmas but check your chosen towns and areas for specific dates.
+The markets usually run from mid-November to Christmas but check for the specific dates in your chosen towns and areas.